atlassian/react-beautiful-dnd/README.md

 ## Mouse dragging

-### Sloppy clicks and click blocking 🐱🎁
+### Sloppy clicks and click prevention 🐱🎁

 When a user presses the mouse down on an element, we cannot determine if the user was clicking or dragging.
 Also, sometimes when a user clicks they can move the cursor slightly — a sloppy click.
 So we only start a drag once the user has moved beyond a certain distance with the mouse down (the drag threshold) — more than they would if they were just making a sloppy click.
 If the drag threshold is not exceeded then the user interaction behaves just like a regular click.
-If the drag threshold is exceeded then the interaction will be classified as a drag and the standard click action will not occur.
+If the drag threshold is exceeded then the interaction will be classified as a drag and the standard click behaviour will not occur.

 This allows consumers to wrap interactive elements such as an anchor and have it be both a standard anchor as well as a draggable item in a natural way.

 (🐱🎁 is a [schrodinger's cat](https://www.youtube.com/watch?v=IOYyCHGWJq4) joke)

+> To see more indepth information about how we impact standard browser events see our [how we use DOM events guide](docs/guides/how-we-use-dom-events.md)

 ### Keyboard shortcuts: mouse dragging